How to Fly With Your Music Festival Gear

 I like to sit on the ground, spread everything out, and start packing, beginning with the bare minimum camping gear and adding on from there.
-Depending on your bag limit and budget, you may have to go without the fuzzy rug or blow up chair that you would have been able to bring to a festival if you were car camping, but it will be worth it to have an exciting new experience.
+Depending on your bag limit and budget, you may have to go without the fuzzy rug or blow up chair that you would normally bring if you were car camping, but it will be worth it to have an exciting new experience.

 Know Before You Go